Jay Bennett: Solo career

 After leaving Wilco, Bennett released five solo albums.
 The first, entitled The Palace at 4 am, was a collaboration with Champaign musician Edward Burch.
 2004's Bigger Than Blue was a more stripped-down set of personal songs.
 In the same year he released The Beloved Enemy, which saw Bennett exploring his personal turmoil in even more intimate detail.
 The Magnificent Defeat was released by Ryko Records in September 2006.
 He released Whatever Happened I Apologize in November 2008 on rockproper.com.
 Bennett had been working on a sixth record, titled Kicking at the Perfumed Air.
 It was released posthumously for free on May 24, 2010, on the Jay Bennett Foundation's website.

-In addition to his popularity in Wilco and as a solo performer, Bennett also played on albums by Sheryl Crow, Allison Moorer, Sherry Rich and Billy Joe Shaver, produced Michelle Anthony's 2004 release, "Stand Fall Repeat," West of Rome's 2005 release, "Drunk Tank Decoy," and Blues Traveler's 2005 release, ¡Bastardos! and mixed the album Double Barrel by Chicago country-rock band Old No. 8.
+In addition to his popularity in Wilco and as a solo performer, Bennett also played on albums by Sheryl Crow, Allison Moorer, Sherry Rich and Billy Joe Shaver, produced Michelle Anthony's 2004 release, "Stand Fall Repeat", West of Rome's 2005 release, "Drunk Tank Decoy", and Blues Traveler's 2005 release, ¡Bastardos!.
+Bennett mixed the album Double Barrel by Chicago country-rock band Old No. 8.